 Real Estate Recommendations

-About the Author: Sam began investing his own money ever since he opened an online brokerage account in 1995.
+Sam began investing his own money ever since he opened an online brokerage account in 1995.
 Sam loved investing so much that he decided to make a career out of investing by spending the next 13 years after college working at two of the leading financial service firms in the world.
 During this time, Sam received his MBA from UC Berkeley with a focus on finance and real estate.
-He also became Series 7 and Series 63 registered.
-Sam currently owns three properties in the San Francisco Bay Area and one property in Honolulu.
+Sam currently owns four properties in the San Francisco Bay Area and one property in Honolulu.
+Know your 1031 Exchange rules!